RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Overview/README.md

 **RAK5005-O** is a WisBlock Base board that connects all **WisBlock** modules together and provides the power supply for attached **WisBlock** modules.

-The **RAK5005-O** has a one slot reserved for WisBlock Core module，four Slot A-D for WisBlock Module and one slot one IO Slot for bigger WisBlock Modules.
-Also, there are also **2.54 mm pitch connectors** for extension interface, such as **I2C**, **UART**, and **GPIO pins**.
+The **RAK5005-O** has one slot reserved for WisBlock Core module，four Slot A-D for WisBlock Module and one slot one IO Slot for bigger WisBlock Modules.
+There are also **2.54&nbsp;mm pitch connectors** for extension interface, such as **I2C**, **UART**, and **GPIO pins**.

 For convenience, there is a USB connector for debugging, it is connected directly to MCU’s USB port (if supported).
-The customer can access the internal MCU by connecting to a computer’s USB port directly.
+The internal MCU can be accessed by connecting to a computer’s USB port directly.
 This USB connector is also used as a battery charging port.

 For each module, a method is designed to connect and fasten the module easily.
-These connectors are **high-speed board to board connector**, they provide signal integrity for each data bus.
+These connectors are **high-speed board-to-board connectors**, they provide signal integrity for each data bus.
 A set of screws are used for attaching the module under the environment with vibrations.

 To avoid electromagnetic interference and heating interference, the sensor connectors on the WisBlock Base are designed to be installed on both sides of the PCB.
 Thus a sensor module can be attached either on the top layer or the bottom layer of the WisBlock Base board.

 **RAK5005-O** is as well the mounting base when you put your solution into a case. **RAK5005-O** has connectors for the following:

 * 1 WisBlock Core module
 * 1 WisBlock Module compatible with IO Slot
-* 4 WisBlock Modules compatible to Slot A-D
+* 4 WisBlock Modules compatible with Slot A-D
 * 1 USB port for programming and debugging
 * 3.7&nbsp;V Rechargeable battery connector
 * 5&nbsp;V Solar Panel connector
-* I2C, UART, GPIO's and analog input accessible with solder contacts
+* I2C, UART, GPIO's, and analog input accessible with solder contacts

-It has as well two user definable LED’s and one power supply/charging indicator LED and a reset button.
+It has as well two users' definable LEDs and one power supply/charging indicator LED and a reset button.

 ## Product Features